 - Bulk – Their larger size is better for visibility and working with thick fabrics.
 However, the downsides are that they are bulky and make your project heavier, they also require more storage area.

 - Durability – Some people have trouble with the plastic pieces of their clips breaking or clips lose their tension and don’t hold fabric anymore.
 I have personally never had that problem, but I have definitely had pins bend and rust.

-- Can’t Sew Or Iron Over Them – Because they’re plastic and bulky, you can’t sew right over clips or iron them without damaging your iron, fabric or your sewing machine.
+- Can’t Sew Or Iron Over Them – Because they’re plastic and bulky, you can’t sew right over clips or iron them without damaging your iron, fabric, or your sewing machine.

-- Limited Area Where You Can Use Them – Sewing clips are designed for use along hems and fabric edges.
+- Limited Area Where You Can Use Them – Sewing clips is designed for use along hems and fabric edges.
 You can’t place them in the center of your project like you can with pins.